Simon Bowes-Lyon, 19th Earl of Strathmore and Kinghorne

-Scottish peer and landowner, the owner of estates based at Glamis Castle.
-He is also 17th Viscount Lyon, 19th Lord Lyon and Glamis, 26th Lord Glamis, 17th Lord Glamis, Tannadyce, Sidlaw and Strathdichtie, and 7th Baron Bowes, and from birth until 2016 was known as Lord Glamis.

 The eldest son of Michael Bowes-Lyon, 18th Earl of Strathmore and Kinghorne, and his first wife, Isobel Weatherall, he is a second cousin once removed of King Charles III, whose maternal grandmother was a Bowes-Lyon.

-He is chieftain of the Strathmore Highland Games.

-In 2021, Lord Strathmore pleaded guilty to sexually assaulting a woman at his ancestral home, Glamis Castle, and as a result served five months in prison.
+In 2021, Strathmore pleaded guilty to sexually assaulting a woman at his ancestral home, Glamis Castle, and as a result served five months in prison.

 Biography

 Strathmore was born on 18 June 1986 into the Bowes-Lyon family.
-His father, Michael Bowes-Lyon, 18th Earl of Strathmore and Kinghorne, was a politician, soldier, and business man, as well as a hereditary peer.
+His father, Michael Bowes-Lyon, 18th Earl of Strathmore and Kinghorne, was a politician, soldier, and businessman, as well as a hereditary peer.
 His mother is Isobel Weatherall, daughter of Captain Anthony Edward Weatherall.
 He attended Sunningdale School.
 His parents divorced in 2004.

-Lord Strathmore is a great-great-nephew of Queen Elizabeth The Queen Mother and thus a second cousin once removed of King Charles III.
+Strathmore is a great-great-nephew of Queen Elizabeth The Queen Mother and thus a second cousin once removed of King Charles III and third cousin of his son, Prince William.
 In 2002, he walked alongside his father and members of the royal family behind the coffin of the Queen Mother during her funeral.

-On his father's death on 27 February 2016, the then Lord Glamis succeeded as 19th Earl.
+On his father's death on 27 February 2016, the then-Lord Glamis succeeded as 19th Earl.
 In 2019, he was living at Glamis Castle.
 Running the Glamis estate includes work with Reiver Travel, which arranges exclusive holidays in Scotland.
 In 2017 Strathmore decided to renovate Glamis House, a property on his estate and a childhood home of the Queen Mother, for use as a self-catering holiday home.
-From 2016 to 2018, he was a director of Ark Hill Wind Farm Ltd. Lord Strathmore is the chieftain of the Strathmore Highland Games, which takes place annually in the grounds of Glamis Castle.
+From 2016 to 2018, he was a director of Ark Hill Wind Farm Ltd. Strathmore is the chieftain of the Strathmore Highland Games, which takes place annually in the grounds of Glamis Castle.

-Controversy
+Convictions and controversies

 Speeding conviction

 In 2010, Lord Glamis, as he then was styled, was convicted of speeding by riding his motorbike at 100 mph on a public road with a 60 mph limit.
 He was banned from driving for nine months.

 COVID-19 violation

-In June 2020, Durham Police contacted the Earl for violating the COVID-19 related travel restrictions then in place.
-A report said Lord Strathmore travelled 200 mi to Holwick Lodge, Middleton-in-Teesdale, and that his butler was spotted buying newspapers.
+In June 2020, Durham Police contacted the Earl for violating the COVID-19-related travel restrictions then in place.
+A report said Strathmore travelled 200 mi to Holwick Lodge, Middleton-in-Teesdale, and that his butler was spotted buying newspapers.